Initial Care Team

 Dr. William Nugent, M.D.

 Dr. Nugent is an Attending Surgeon who is Board Certified in both Surgery and Surgical Critical Care.
 He received his Bachelor’s degree from Cornell University and his MD from Dartmouth Medical School, as well as an MBA from the Tuck School of Business at Dartmouth.
-His completed both his residency in Surgery and fellowship in Surgical Critical Care at New York Presbyterian Hospital- Weill Cornell Medical Center.
+He completed both his residency in surgery and fellowship in Surgical Critical Care at New York Presbyterian Hospital- Weill Cornell Medical Center.
 He has several publications in prestigious journals and has presented his work at various conferences nationwide.
 He is also an avid sailor and pilot.

 Alfredo S. Wong, M.D., F.A.C.S.